Want to be involved in VNN’s FATE series?

 In 2022, Verified News Network (VNN) spent three months conducting research and talking with Oklahomans about poverty, domestic violence, and drug addiction.

-Following the response and results of our inaugural learning series, FATE is returning Spring 2023 with a new theme: Trauma Informed Business Development.
+Following the response and results of our inaugural learning series, FATE returned in Spring 2023 with a new theme: Trauma Informed Business Development.

 FATE 2023

-The FATE Trauma Informed Business Development Learning Series invites local community members and experts to engage in conversation about the hardships of balancing trauma with entrepreneurship, as well as possible solutions.
-We are striving for self-care in action.
+The 2023 FATE Trauma Informed Business Development Learning Series invited local community members and experts to engage in conversation about the hardships of balancing trauma with entrepreneurship, as well as possible solutions.
+The goal was self-care in action.

-VNN will also conduct surveys, perform research, and produce reports on the effects of trauma on the brain and other trauma-related topics as part of this learning series.
+VNN also worked with local collaborators to produce reports on the effects of trauma on the brain and other trauma-related topics as part of this learning series.

 SUBSCRIBE TO NEWS AND UPDATES